flipcoder/gridtop/README.md

 ### Fill

-The active window is expanded as far as possible on the current display
+The active window is expanded as far as possible on the current display w/o overlapping another window

 ```
 gridtop fill